kjrstory/starter-hugo-academic/content/ko/draft/spack_openfoam_contribution2/index.md

 In summary, there are three improvement points:

 1. Add precision variants.
-2. Include the missing precision options (LP, LDP) in both Foundation and Extend versions.
+2. Include the missing precision options (LP, LDP) in both Foundation and Foam-Extend distributions.
 3. Make the specific Precision (SPDP, LP, LDP) applicable only after certain versions for each distribution.